 The Early Years

 In the early 1900's Andrew Carnegie began his philanthropic efforts to construct public libraries by providing money to communities across the country.
 In 1906, he offered $3,500 per year for maintenance.
 Unfortunately (for long forgotten reasons), this opportunity was allowed to slip away.
-Over 13 years later, a library representative contracted Mr. Carnegie, only months before his death, but by that time he was no longer funding library construction.
+Over 13 years later, a library representative contacted Mr. Carnegie, only months before his death, but by that time he was no longer funding library construction.

 Finally, in 1935 the Findlay Public Library moved from the Courthouse basement into the old Post Office building on Broadway.
 Built in 1906, the building was purchased from the federal government for $50,000.
 Also in 1935, Ohio libraries began receiving state funding from the intangibles tax.